Felipe Flores (footballer, born 1987)

-Felipe Ignacio Flores Chandía (born 9 January 1987) is a Chilean footballer who plays for Primera B de Chile side San Luis de Quillota as a striker.
+Felipe Ignacio Flores Chandía (born 9 January 1987) is a Chilean footballer who plays as a striker for Deportes Recoleta.

 Career

 He has represented the Chile national team at the U-17, U-20, and professionals levels.
 In 2007, he was loaned to O'Higgins in the first semester and Cobreloa in the second semester.
 Along with Fernando Meneses, Flores was released by Cobreloa prior to the playoffs in December 2007 due to breaking team rules.
 Coincidentally both players belong to Colo-Colo.
 He belongs to Colo-Colo where he did not receive many chances with the first team but in the three appearances he had in 2006 he scored one goal.

 In 2024, Flores joined Deportes Limache in the Primera B from Magallanes.
-The next year, he switched to San Luis de Quillota.
+The next year, he switched to San Luis de Quillota and left them in June 2026.

+On 15 June 2026, Flores joined Deportes Recoleta.